 "Lucas has a fun, goofy personality and is constantly trying to make people smile and laugh," says his mom, Megan.

 Those traits were all evident in his recent birthday party request.
-The 1st grader asked his friends not to give him presents, but rather to bring art supplies that he could then donate to Roswell Park's Artist-in-Residence program.
+The 1st grader asked his friends not to give him presents, but rather to bring art supplies that he could then donate to Roswell Park's Creative Arts Team.
 His family and entire class all rallied together and were excited to help.

 Lucas first wanted to do something good when his class learned about being a "bucket filler" instead of a "bucket dipper."
 This message resonated with him and inspired Lucas to take action and help cancer patients.

 "He felt great about what he accomplished.
 We took him down to Roswell to deliver all of the supplies.
 We wanted him to see where his items were going so that he knew he was making a difference and his items were going where he planned on them going," said Megan.

 When Lucas grows up, he wants to be a doctor.
 He's off to a great start, already getting involved in helping patients at such a young age!

 Sign up to receive our monthly Cancer Talk e-newsletter.Sign up!